 This is a silent retreat, with opportunities to talk during discussion periods.

 Carpool: Carpool options will be recommended for those of coming from the east bay or San Francisco.
-That will be arranged closer to the retreat date.
+That will be arranged closer to the retreat date, once registration is completed.

 Reading: All participants are asked to read, "The Yoga of Somatic Consciousness" below.